 Prior to initiating a significant change, leaders should communicate to employees why their company needs to change.
-They don’t need to have all the answers.
-For example, they may not know what to change or what to change to yet?
+They don’t need to have all the answers at the outset.
+They may not know what to change or what to change to quite yet?
 Still, they should answer the question “why change?”
 The truth is that the unvarnished answer is quite simple – change or die.

-I’m sure many would take exception to the claim that their processes may be slipping back.
+I’m sure many would take exception to the claim that their processes are getting worse gradually.
 Part of what makes it difficult to perceive this is the slow rate at which processes slip back.
 It reminds me of the fable of the frog being boiled alive.
 If a frog is put into boiling water, then it will jump out immediately.
 However, if it’s put in warm water that is slowly brought to a boil, then it will cook to death.

-And, so it is with internal processes.
+And, so it is with business processes.
 Every day, employees are faced with challenges such as fluctuating demand, system updates, regulatory changes, etc. They must either use work arounds to overcome these challenges or invest the time to make fundamental changes to improve processes.
 In most cases, the former wins the day.
 Employees go about their days, getting their work done the best way they know how, doing things the way they have always done them, not questioning if there’s a better way to do them.
-All the while, the processes are slowly slipping back.
+All the while, the processes are getting worse gradually.

 Some employees might ask, “what’s in it for me?”
-The unvarnished answer is that if employees don’t embrace change and continuous improvement, then their companies’ processes will slip back while competitors steal their customers away, threatening the sustainability of their companies’ and their jobs.
+The unvarnished answer is that if employees don’t embrace change and continuous improvement, then their companies’ processes will get worse gradually while competitors steal their customers away, threatening the sustainability of their companies’ and their jobs.
 That is not a declaration of defeat.
-It is a call to action – a challenge if you will.
+It is a call to action – a challenge.
 That should be part of the message leaders carry forth to their employees in answering the question “why change?”

-Not to dilute this message, but there is another more uplifting angle to use as well in communicating “why change” to employees.
+Not to dilute this message, but there is another more uplifting angle to use in answering the question “why change?”
 As Mike Rother writes in Toyota Kata, developing the capability of an organization to keep improving, adapting, and satisfying dynamic customer requirements is perhaps the best assurance of durable competitive advantage and company survival.
 Rother goes on to recount the following story from before the Second World War, when Toyota made weaving looms.
-Kiichiro Toyoda, founder of the Toyota Motor Corporation and son of Toyoda Automatic Loom Works, supposedly responded when someone once stole the design plans for a loom from the Toyota loom works:
+Kiichiro Toyoda, founder of the Toyota Motor Corporation and son of Toyoda Automatic Loom Works, said the following when someone once stole the design plans for a loom from the Toyota loom works:

 Certainly, the thieves may be able to follow the design plans and produce a loom.
 But we are modifying and improving our looms every day.
 So, by the time the thieves have produced a loom from the plans they stole, we will have already advanced well beyond that point.
 And because they do not have the expertise gained from the failures it took to produce the original, they will waste a great deal more time than us as they move to improve their loom.
 We need not be concerned about what happened.
 We need only continue as always, making our improvements.

-In this context, when employees ask, “what’s in it for me,” the answer is simple.
-It is an opportunity for personal growth and development.
+In this context, when employees ask “what’s in it for me” the answer is simple – it’s an opportunity for personal growth and development.
 By embracing change, employees can be part of a competitive, successful, and sustainable team.
-They can learn new skills such as continuous improvement that are potentially more gratifying – albeit probably more challenging as well – than their typical day-to-day tasks.
-And while these skills will add value to their company, they are also skills that employees can own and can take with them, if or when they choose.
+They can learn new skills such as continuous improvement that are more gratifying – albeit probably more challenging as well – than their typical day-to-day tasks.
+And while these skills will add value to their company, they are also skills that employees will benefit from in their careers and lives.